 As a Christian you just have to love Easter.
 It is the celebration of the transaction that defines what we believe.
-I hope that you yesterday you were able to be reminded of extent Jesus has gone through to show you His love and to show you your freedom.
+I hope that Easter reminds you of the extent Jesus has gone through to show you His love and to show you your freedom.

 During the worship time yesterday, the music led into a line about God has moved away the stone.
 Immediately I thought that this represented the stone God removed from our hearts.

 “I will give you a new heart and put a new spirit in you;

 I will remove from you your heart of stone and

 give you a heart of flesh.” – Ezekiel 36:26

 This is what Easter is about.
 It is when God has removed our hearts of stone to give us hearts of flesh.
 He has pulled back the stone that has deadened everything inside of us to allow the air of His Spirit in.
 O Lord, breathe new life into us.
 May we be awakened to that which You have created us.